seydx/go2rtc/README.md

 ```

 The client can request any offset up to the stream's configured buffer duration.
 For example, with `#prebuffer=10` configured on the stream, clients can use `?prebuffer=5`, `?prebuffer=8`, or any value up to `10` seconds.

+**Maximum duration**: Both stream-level and client-level prebuffer values are capped at **15 seconds** to prevent excessive memory usage.
+Values exceeding this limit will be automatically reduced to 15 seconds.

 **Supported consumers**: WebRTC, MSE, MP4, HLS, MJPEG, RTSP